lzinga/XMap/README.md

 ```

 ### Creation of Actions and Conditions
-To create an action or condition for this all you have to do is create a new object and inherit the `BaseAction` or `BaseCondition` object.
-Here are two objects showing what an action and a condition look like -
+To create an action or condition all you have to do is create a new class and inherit the `BaseAction` or `BaseCondition` object.
+Here are two examples showing what an action and a condition look like -

 #### Action
 ```csharp